Chart Color Schemes

 Rooty Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that may impact this region.
-Notable ones include Sydney Metro - Western Sydney Airport, NSW Basketball and Volleyball Western Sydney Hub, Landcom Rooty Hill Housing Development, and NSW State Emergency Service Facility Oakhurst.
-The following list details those most likely to be relevant:.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 22 projects that could impact this region.
+Key projects include Sydney Metro - Western Sydney Airport, NSW Basketball and Volleyball Western Sydney Hub, Landcom Rooty Hill Housing Development, and NSW State Emergency Service Facility Oakhurst.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.